 3. Tent features – Some tent manufacturers nowadays include a variety of features for their tents.
 Some have mesh panels that are helpful in keeping out mosquitoes and other flying creatures.
 At the same time, they allow a breeze to flow through your tent.
 There are safety features such as flame-resistant and waterproof materials, and shock-corded tent poles for a speedy setup.

 4. Tent size and weight – How many people will be sleeping in the tent?
 If you go camping by car, the weight of your tent will not really matter.
 However, if it’s going to be a backpacking adventure, you’ll be needing a light-weight tent.
+If you plan to go camping with the whole family, pick a big tent with hinged doors.
+You can thank me later!

 Can the type of backpack you’ve chosen accommodate your tent?
 Ensure that you select a tent that meets all your essential requirements.